carloscorreia94/ObjectOrientedCourse-Project/README.md

 In order to build and Run the Project, all poof-core, poof-textui (implemented by me) and po-uilib, poof-support (packages provided by the professor) must be compiled separately and all put together within the CLASSPATH Enviornment Variable.

-Credit of po-uilib and poof-support go to David Matos, his page can be consulted here as well as his courses wiki. https://www.l2f.inesc-id.pt/wiki/index.php/David_Martins_de_Matos https://www.l2f.inesc-id.pt/~david/w/pt/P%C3%A1gina_Principal
+Credit of po-uilib and poof-support go to **David Martins de Matos**, his page can be consulted here as well as his courses wiki.

+https://www.l2f.inesc-id.pt/wiki/index.php/David_Martins_de_Matos

+https://www.l2f.inesc-id.pt/~david/w/pt/P%C3%A1gina_Principal